Mc-Zen/zero/README.md

 ### Declaring a new unit

-All common single units as well as a few frequent combinations have been predefined in the `si` module.
+All common single units as well as a few frequent combinations have been predefined in the `zi` module.

 You can create a new unit through the `zi.declare` function.
 We recommend the following naming convention to uniquely assign a variable name to the unit.